duarteocarmo/duarteocarmo.com/content/posts/59-rebuilding-photos.md

 slug: rebuilding-photos
 thumbnail: images/59/ambrosio_preview.png

 A couple of years ago, I decided to remove all my photos from Instagram.
-I wanted something for myself that suited what I needed.
-The result was [/photos](/photos).
-I wrote about it when I built it [too](/blog/self-hosting-instagram-python).
+I wanted something for myself.
+Something that suited what I needed.
+The result was [/photos](/photos.html).
+I wrote about it when I built it [too]({filename}/posts/31-self-hosting-my-instagram-profile.md).
 Here's a snippet from that post:

 _[...]
 Uploading is by no means as simple as opening an app and snapping a picture.
 But I've created a small Python script that processes a photo, generates a thumbnail, asks some questions about it, and uploads it to S3 and my blog.
 And that's good enough [...]_